infinity-keys/ik-landing/README.md

 You can follow the instructions [here](https://docs.moralis.io/example-dapps/evm/blockchain-discord-bot) to use as a template to create.

-Both bots use discord.js `EmbedBuilder` feature found [here](https://discordjs.guide/popular-topics/embeds.html#embed-preview) to style the post received.
+Both bots use discord.js `EmbedBuilder` feature found [here](https://discordjs.guide/popular-topics/embeds.html#embed-preview) to style the posts/alerts.

 Note: Make sure you navigate to `api/src/functions` to make any changes/updates to the bots.

 ### How to Run Local from a Test Discord Server

-Note: You need to have `ngrok` installed and running in order to test locally
+Note: You need to have `ngrok` installed and running in order to test locally.
+You can follow the setup instructions [here](https://dashboard.ngrok.com/get-started/setup)

 if you need to create a test server and test bot: